larschri/blaneblikk/README.md

 ## Simplistic geometrical model

-[Universal Transverse Mercator coordinate system](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) is defined to have units of one meter in the projected plane, and close to one meter in the terrain.
+[Universal Transverse Mercator coordinate system](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) has units of one meter in the projected plane, and close to one meter in the terrain.
 This software uses easting and northing from the projected plane for calculations, not the true coordinates from the terrain.
 This will